soumil-sahu/soumil-sahu.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "Let me tell you about me.."
+title: "Let me tell you about myself.."
 author_profile: true
 ---